Login/Sign Up

 Safe if prescribed

-Decare Lotion is safe to use in children if prescribed by the doctor.
-However, Decare Lotion should not be used in children below three months.
+Decare Lotion is safe for children when prescribed by a doctor.
+However, Decare Lotion should not be used for children under 3 months old.

 Decare Lotion is used to treat redness, itching and swelling associated with mild to moderate atopic dermatitis (eczema), seborrheic dermatitis, and contact dermatitis.

-Decare Lotion works by blocking the production of certain chemical substances in the body, which cause allergy and inflammation (swelling and redness).
+Decare Lotion works by blocking the production of certain chemical substances in the body that cause allergies and inflammation (swelling and redness).
 Thereby, Decare Lotion helps to treat redness, itching, irritation, and inflammation.

 Decare Lotion should not be used for more than four weeks unless prescribed by a doctor.
-If your condition does not improve despite using Decare Lotion for four weeks, consult your doctor, he/she may prescribe you an alternate medicine.
+If your condition does not improve despite using Decare Lotion for 4 weeks, consult your doctor; he/she may prescribe an alternative medicine.

 Please do not stop using Decare Lotion on your own.
 To treat your condition effectually, continue using Decare Lotion for as long as your doctor has prescribed it.
-Do not be reluctant to speak with your doctor if you experience any difficulty while using Decare Lotion.
+Do not hesitate to speak with your doctor if you experience any difficulty using Decare Lotion.

 Decare Lotion can be used on the face if prescribed by the doctor.
-However, do not apply Decare Lotion directly on the face.
-Take the required quantity of Decare Lotion onto your finger and gently massage it onto the affected areas of your face.
+However, do not apply Decare Lotion directly to the face.
+Take the required amount of Decare Lotion and gently massage it onto the affected areas of your face.

 Do not use Decare Lotion after expiry.
-Expiry refers to the last date that the manufacturer guarantees the full potency and safety of the drug.
+Expiry refers to the last date on which the manufacturer guarantees the drug's full potency and safety.
 Check the expiry date from time to time and properly discard Decare Lotion after expiry.

 No, Decare Lotion is not typically used to treat fungal infections.
 It's a corticosteroid, primarily used to reduce inflammation, itching, and redness in conditions like eczema and dermatitis.